Thien223/Tacotron_Prosody_multi_GPU/README.md

 ## Before starting:
 ### 0 - Requirement.txt install
-There are some requirement must be met to install requirements.txt some of them cannot be install via pip command, such as pyaudio -  download here https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and use `pip install *.whl` to install; such as pytorch - download here https://pytorch.org/ and install as home page instruction...
+There are some requirement must be met to install requirements.txt some of them cannot be install via pip command:
+ > such as pyaudio: download here https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio and use `pip install *.whl` to install for windows, for linux:
+              `sudo apt-get install libasound-dev portaudio19-dev libportaudio2 libportaudiocpp0
+              sudo apt-get install ffmpeg libav-tools
+              sudo pip install pyaudio`
+ > Or such as pytorch: download here https://pytorch.org/ and install as home page instruction...

 ### 1 - Download traindata from: https://www.kaggle.com/bryanpark/korean-single-speaker-speech-dataset
 The downloaded folder has 4 subfolder named from 1~4.
 For simplicity, I remove subfolder and put all file in a folder called "wavs" - take a look at `Train_data_folder_structure.png`